Web

 I just checked in here and found the last couple days of comments missing.
 Luckily, they were stored in gmail and I think I restored them all.
 But if you left a comment recently and it isn’t here now, it’s not that I don’t like you (just that my host apparently doesn’t like me).

 A couple of the comments were pings and I wouldn’t have know how to get them back if I hadn’t messed around with pinging for my WP_PingPreserver plugin, so I figured it might be useful to put up a quick bit on how to recover lost pings.
 You’ll need to know a little bit about php to use it I guess but if you don’t know php and need to restore some pings let me know and I’ll make up a quick plugin.
-So here’s some simple (i.e. probably not perfectly to specifications) php code to restore lost pings on Wordpress:
+So here’s some simple (i.e. probably not perfectly to specifications) php code to restore lost pings on WordPress:

 Continue Reading »